Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 Living in a small, rural town, I came to realize, any hope of being recognized lay in moving to a place where I could find a new freedom.
 Armed by this certainty, being alone on my senior prom night, I felt, or tried to feel, contempt for those big-time hunks and hot babes who believed their lives would be one endless dance under a chandelier so bright as to shield them forever.

 While they partied, I would be on a plane to Los Angeles, which I felt sure was my soul’s native land.
-Once there, I settled into a meager motel and reviewed my list of comedy clubs willing to try out new talent.
+Once there, I settled into a meagre motel and reviewed my list of comedy clubs willing to try out new talent.
 At times, on open-mic nights, the applause made me feel incandescent.

 Thus, on those nights filled with hecklers, who threw beer cans and peanut shells at my head, I forced myself to stride off, inwardly chanting genius, GENIUS, as my soul-lifting mantra.